 The Fund is subject to actual and potential conflicts of interest involving the Managing Owner, various commodity futures brokers, Authorized Participants and Invesco Distributors.
 The Managing Owner and its principals, all of whom are engaged in other investment activities, are not required to devote substantially all of their time to the business of the Fund, which also presents the potential for numerous conflicts of interest with the Fund.
 As a result of these and other relationships, parties involved with the Fund have a financial incentive to act in a manner other than in the best interests of the Fund and the Shareholders.
-For example, if the Fund invests in affiliated money market mutual funds and/or T-Bill ETFs for cash management purposes, the Managing Owner may select affiliated money market mutual funds and/or T-Bill ETFs that may pay dividends that are lower than non-affiliated money market mutual funds and/or T-Bill ETFs to resublished any formal procedure to resolve conflicts of interest.
-Consequently, investors are dependent on the good faith of the respective parties subject to such conflicts to resolve them e quitably.
+For example, if the Fund invests in affiliated money market mutual funds for cash management purposes, the Managing Owner may select affiliated money market mutual funds that may pay dividends that are lower than non-affiliated money market mutual funds.
+The Managing Owner has not established any formal procedure to resolve conflicts of interest.
+Consequently, investors are dependent on the good faith of the respective parties subject to such conflicts to resolve them equitably.
 Although the Managing Owner attempts to monitor these conflicts, it is extremely difficult, if not impossible, for the Managing Owner to ensure that these conflicts do not, in fact, result in adverse consequences to the Shareholders.